carpentries-lab/metagenomics-workshop/_extras/AMI-setup.md

   <img src="{{ page.root }}/fig/ami_setup_1.png" alt="Location of Instances and Launch instance button are highlighted" />
 </a>

 3\.
-A new page will appear, scroll down to "Application and OS Images (Amazon Machine Image)" then, in the bar enter the code **0f58e878fa70cc201** and click Enter.
+A new page will appear, scroll down to "Application and OS Images (Amazon Machine Image)" then, in the bar enter the code **028155394f1e36b0d** and click Enter.
 This image is the AMI listed on this curriculum's [Setup page](https://carpentries-incubator.github.io/metagenomics-workshop/setup.html).
 <a href="{{ page.root }}/fig/ami_setup_2.png">
   <img src="{{ page.root }}/fig/ami_setup_2.png" alt="The bar where the code must be inserted is highlighted." />
 </a>

 4\-.
-A page with the title "Choose an Amazon Machine Image (AMI)" will appear with a box showing the "The Carpentries Lab Metagenomics v1.0" image.
+A page with the title "Choose an Amazon Machine Image (AMI)" will appear with a box showing the "The Carpentries Lab Metagenomics v1.0" image under "Community AMIs".
 Click "Select" in that box.

 <a href="{{ page.root }}/fig/ami_setup_3.png">